-Below is a brief discussion of the specific experience, qualifications, attributes or skills that led to the conclusion that each of our director nominees should be nominated for election or re-election at this time.
-We believe that our director nominees, as a whole, have an appropriate balance of knowledge, experience, skills and expertise required for our Board of Directors.
-We believe that our director nominees have a broad range of personal characteristics, including leadership, management, technological and financial experience, and the ability to act with integrity using sound judgment.
-We also believe that our director nominees provide leadership to management and are willing to commit the requisite time for preparation and attendance at Board and committee meetings.
+Below is a brief discussion of the specific experience, qualifications, attributes or skills that led to the conclusion that each of our directors should be nominated for election or re-election at this time.
+We believe that our directors, as a whole, have an appropriate balance of knowledge, experience, skills and expertise required for our Board of Directors.
+We believe that our directors have a broad range of personal characteristics, including leadership, management, technological and financial experience, and the ability to act with integrity using sound judgment.
+We also believe that our directors provide leadership to management and are willing to commit the requisite time for preparation and attendance at Board and committee meetings.